clarklindev/nextjs-maximilianschwarzmuller-nextjs14-and-react-the-complete-guide/README.md

 ## 298. Working on the "All Events" Page
 - pages/events/index.js - same here..use getStaticProps()

+## 299. Using Server-side Rendering (SSR)
+- `pages/events/[...slug].js`
+- best solution is just-in-time getServerSideProps()
+- because its dynamic with multi-path segments, getStaticProps() is not ideal as there is high combination of possibilities.
+- with filter of dates (year/month) there is equal chance of visits
+-

 ---

 # Section 15 - optimizing Next.js apps